FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

     }
 ```

-You can see there is a lot of metadata that is structured that you can process.
+There is a lot of structured metadata that you can use if desired.

 ## User Presence vs User Verification

-Authenticators can be used as a second factor because they give you assurances about the user having access to something.

-This leads us to the user presence versus user verification distinction.
+Authenticators can be also used as a second factor of authentication, when paired with a username and password or other factor.
+An authentication ceremony give you assurances about the user having access to the authenticator.
+If you are using an authenticator in this way, you want to distinguish between user presence versus user verification.

-User presence is saying that there is someone there behind the authenticator who gave permission.
+User presence is when someone is there behind the authenticator who gave permission, but you don't know who.
 All it proves is that you have access to the authenticator.
+An example of this is when you press a button on a Yubikey.

-User verification, on the other hand, is another layer of assurance where the user provides something else.
-The authenticator could require a pin.
-It could be a face Id or touch Id challenge.
-In any case, it is something that ties the user more closely to who we think they are.
+User verification, on the other hand, is when the user provides proof that they are who they say they are.
+The authenticator could require a pin, known only to the user.
+It could be a Face ID or Touch ID challenge.
+In any case, verification allows you to tie a specific user to the authentication ceremony.

 Of the two types, user verification is more prevalent with the platform authenticators than cross platform authenticators.
+And user presence is more useful as a second factor.
+When not used for MFA, you will typically want user verification.

-The initiating server specifies the choice of user verification at the time of authentication.
-The three choices for user verification are preferred, required, and discouraged.
+The initiating server specifies whether to use user verification.
+The three choices for user verification are preferred, required, and discouraged:

 * Preferred means that user verification is preferred, but not required.
 * Required means that user verification is required and the authentication will fail if it cannot be performed.
 * Discouraged means that user verification is not preferred and should not be used if possible.

-Make sure to require verification when using WebAuthn as a first factor.

 ## Resident Keys

 Another WebAuthn feature is resident keys.
-This is where the user to provider mapping is stored not on the server side, but on the authenticator.
+With these, the user to website mapping is stored, not on the server side, but on the authenticator.

-This is only for cross-platform authenticators.
-The server code does not have to have prior knowledge of the user before they are authenticated.

-Some authenticators support this, but it is less common in the B2C space.
+This is available for cross-platform authenticators.
+With this feature, the server does not have to have prior knowledge of the user before they are authenticated.
+They can register and authenticate at the same time.
+This is less common in the B2C space.

-## Implemenation
+## Implemenation Details

 What do we need to consider when implementing WebAuthn authentication?
+In some ways, the actual ceremonies are easy; they are specified in a fair bit of detail in the W3C standard.
+One FusionAuth developer said "the hardest part of the WebAuthn portion was translating from byte arrays to base64 and back".

+But there's more, such as:

 - Storing public key data in a safe and secure way
 - Streamlining workflows, such as knowing when to prompt the user for WebAuthn
 - Prompting users to register their WebAuthn capable device
-- Allowing them to use it within the app
+- Allowing users to use WebAuthn during the app sign in process
 - Considering the account recovery process

-There are libraries available to help with implementing authentication on the server side.
-These libraries will help with things like storing data safely and securely, streamlining workflows, and prompting users to register.
+There are libraries which can help with the server side management and WebAuthn prompts.
+These libraries can help with tasks like storing data safely and securely, streamlining workflows, and prompting users to register.

-You can use any server-side language you want, as long as it supports WebAuthn.
+You can use any server-side language you want, because the magic is in the WebAuthn and CTAP2 APIs, which are embedded in the browser.

 ## Summing Up

-WebAuthn is a novel new way to let consumers have the security of biometric authentication methods, such as Touch ID and Face ID, without requiring expensive hardware.
-It is supported by every browser and isn't hard to implement.
+WebAuthn lets consumers have the security of biometric authentication methods, such as Touch ID and Face ID, without requiring expensive hardware.
+It is supported by every browser and can bring a safer, more secure, more easily usable means of authentication to all your users.